No data available for the deliverable: Public Procurement Act

 View DetailsIs it working?

 The law is in place (as gazetted) but not yet implemented.
 Therefore, the act's provisions are not active.
 However, it has been challenged by the Western Cape government and the City of Cape Town that in its current form it usurps the autonomy of provinces and municipalities by preventing them from adopting their own preferential procurement policies.
-As of May 2025, the Western Cape government and the City of Cape Town launched an application in the Constitutional Court seeking an order declaring that the act is unconstitutional and invalid.
+In May 2025, the Western Cape government and the City of Cape Town launched an application in the Constitutional Court seeking an order declaring that the act is unconstitutional and invalid.
 The public procurement framework must still be established and become operational.
 Questions remain as to whether this is sufficient to address tender-related corruption.

 Actions